 This is one of the ways that power works.
 It co-opts the strategies available for fighting back.
 Power is flexible and accommodating, it controls and convinces through all possible channels, it finds ways to infiltrate all mediums.
 This is why it’s so hard, in the first place, to eradicate prejudice and inequality.

 Coming to our blog is, for these reasons, a scary proposition.
 Because we sometimes talk about ugly things, there will be ugly things here.
 Taking out the thumbnails won’t change that; neither would deleting all of the images we reproduce.
 Deleting all posts that address inequality would, but then we would be silently complicit with the status quo.
-So, we keep blogging, and we keep uploading, and we keep trying to engage our readers further… for better or worse.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+So, we keep blogging, and we keep uploading, and we keep trying to engage our readers further… for better or worse.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.